mgh5225/PDB-ANN/README.md

 bash build.sh
 ```

-> Please be aware that you'll need to update the absolute path to Libtorch in the `CMakeLists.txt` file.
+> Please be aware that you'll need to update the absolute path to LibTorch in the `CMakeLists.txt` file.

 ## Usage